scidac/atom/_sources/developers.txt

 Maintaining an AToM installation up-to-date
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AToM `Makefile` is also capable to keep the components up-to-date and in sync with each others-versions.
+The AToM `Makefile` is also capable of keeping the components up-to-date and in sync with each others' versions.
 To update the AToM installation simply::

     cd atom
     git pull
-    make all PLATFORM=VENUS
+    make all ATOM_PLATFORM=VENUS

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Edit and build the AToM documentation